oindrila-b/document_processor/README.md

 ### Future Improvements

 With more time in hand, I would like to create a custom model and train that model with different business reports and other types of document so that it can create better summaries.
-Same for the question answering model, currently the models only give compact answers, with a custom model, the answer could be well-structured and prescise.
+Same for the question answering model, currently the models only give compact answers, with a custom model, the answer could be well-structured and precise.